Redefine what is possible through CAD and Engineering Technologies!

 Computer Aided Design (CAD) & Engineering Technologies students toured Kennametal in Solon, Ohio.
 They were able to see and hear from Kennametal employees how the carbide insert tooling they create is used to make everything from jet engines to helicopter rotors.
 Kennametal offers internships and paid tuition for apprenticeships and other training as well.
 Computer Aided Design & Engineering Technologies students learn about and use carbide insert tooling in both manual and CNC machines.

 November 17, 2017

-Computer Aided Design & Engineering Technologies students visited Delta Systems in Streetsboro and witnessed local advanced manufacturing.
+Computer-Aided Design (CAD) & Engineering Technologies students visited Delta Systems in Streetsboro and witnessed local advanced manufacturing.
 They toured circuit board soldering and assembly division and saw how Delta Systems employees make and assemble safety components and switches for outdoor power equipment.
 Delta Systems employs many different positions from steel stamping, tool and die, machining and assembly to get the job done.

 November 16, 2017

-Two architects from DS Architecture worked with students from the CADET ll program on their residential house designs.
+Two architects from DS Architecture worked with students from the Computer-Aided Design (CAD) & Engineering Technologies ll program on their residential house designs.
 The students are participating in this year’s Student Model Home Design Contest.

-Doug Fuller and Paul Romanic volunteered their time and expertise to review and discuss the CADET students’ designs.
+Doug Fuller and Paul Romanic volunteered their time and expertise to review and discuss the Computer-Aided Design (CAD) & Engineering Technologies students’ designs.
 The students learned about how an architect approaches a project when considering the client’s needs and specifications.